dxc-technology/halstack-react/README.md

 ## Usage

-Assure React CDK is a set of reusable components distributed as a npm library.
+Halstack React CDK is a set of reusable components distributed as a npm library.
 See the [documentation site](http://design-system-react-cdk-site.s3-website-us-east-1.amazonaws.com/) for details on how to use it.

 ## Contributing